 Instructions

-- In a large bowl, thoroughly mix cream cheese and sugar until light and fluffy.
+• In a large bowl, beat mix cream cheese and sugar until light and fluffy.
 Add the lemon juice and milk, mix thoroughly.
-Add dry pudding last and just until thoroughly mixed.
+Add dry pudding last, beat until thoroughly mixed.
 Batter will be thick.
 Drop by dollops onto the crust and spread gently into an even layer.

 Nutrition